-- Vespucci is not primarily a mobile map-viewer.
+- Vespucci is not primarily a mobile map-viewer or map designer.

 - Vespucci is not a mobile navigation solution.
-It does not feature any routing algorithm.
+It does not feature any routing support.

 - Vespucci is not a full replacement for JOSM or other desktop editors, but nearly.
 It strives for maximum usability on mobile devices which are limited in many regards.